AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/rendering-rights-enabled-forms.md

 ---
 title: Forms com direitos de renderização ativados
-seo-title: Forms com direitos de renderização ativados
+seo-title: Rendering Rights-Enabled Forms
 description: Use o serviço Forms para renderizar formulários com direitos de uso aplicados a eles. É possível renderizar formulários ativados por direitos usando a API do Java e a API do serviço da Web.
-seo-description: Use o serviço Forms para renderizar formulários com direitos de uso aplicados a eles. É possível renderizar formulários ativados por direitos usando a API do Java e a API do serviço da Web.
+seo-description: Use the Forms service to render forms that have usage rights applied to them.
+You can render rights-enabled forms using the Java API and Web Service API.
 uuid: ce5e4be6-d9b0-4989-a0e1-a8c3b98aed77
 contentOwner: admin
 content-type: reference